Wonders of the Modern World

 to put together a list of the most remarkable civil engineering

-from all over the world.
-The seven selected projects are a tribute
+taken from all over the world.
+The seven selected projects

 ASCE was founded in 1852 at the Croton Aqueduct, one of the

-members wished to promote excellence in civil engineering and
+original members wished to promote excellence in civil engineering

-today the society continues that tradition.
-Their mission is
+and today the society continues that tradition.
+Their mission

-to advance professional knowledge and improve the practice of
+is to advance professional knowledge and improve the practice

-to the seven wonders the ASCE has also designated more than
+addition to the seven wonders the ASCE has also designated

-200 projects throughout the world as civil engineering landmarks
+more than 200 projects throughout the world as civil engineering

-that illustrate the creativity and innovative spirit of civil
+landmarks that illustrate the creativity and innovative spirit

 2011 Lee Krystek.
 All Rights Reserved.